Members' Expenses 2013 - 2014

 Winding Up Expenditure (WUE)

 Winding Up Expenditure is paid to a former Member to allow him or her to bring their Assembly business to an orderly close.
-Office Costs Expenditure is not payable from the date on which a former Member ceases to be a Member of the Assembly.
-WUE (like OCE) can only be claimed for actual receipted expenditure.
+OCE is not payable from the date on which a former Member ceases to be a Member of the Assembly.
+WUE (like OCE) can only be claimed for actual expenditure.

-Members receive a standard rate of Motor Mileage Expenditure for business travel by car.
-The rates claimable are 45p per miles for the first 10,000 miles and 25p per mile thereafter.
-Some travel for Members who live outside their constituency areas, may liable for tax.
-The amounts shown for Travel Expenditure (Motor Mileage) are the gross amounts claimed by Members and do not reflect any tax deducted.
+Members receive a standard rate of Motor Mileage Allowance for business travel by car.
+The rates that may be claimed are 45p per miles for the first 10,000 miles and 25p per mile thereafter.
+From the 1 April 2013 any travel from home to the main office and for Members who live more than 20 miles outside their constituency areas, is not eligible for tax relief.
+The amounts shown for Travel Allowance (Motor Mileage) are the gross amounts claimed by Members and do not reflect any tax deducted.
 Members’ motor mileage allowances are likely to be affected by the distance they live from Parliament Buildings and by the size of their constituencies.

 Other Travel includes airfares, taxis and public transport expenses.